witnet/web3-jsonrpc-gateway/README.md

 # web3-jsonrpc-gateway

-A Web3 JSON-RPC provider that handles accounts on its own using Ethers.js, or other SDKs, but delegates chain queries to a 3rd party "destination provider", e.g. Infura, Cloudflare, Conflux, Omgx-L2, etc.
+A Web3 JSON-RPC provider gateway that handles accounts on its own using Ethers.js, or other SDKs, but delegates chain queries to a 3rd party "destination provider", e.g. Infura, Cloudflare, Conflux, OMGX-L2, etc.

 ## Compilation

 ```console
 yarn build
 ```

 ## Running a single server instance, depending on destination provider type:

 ### Infura as destination provider: